Chronic Myeloid Leukemia (CML)

 Molecular testing

-Molecular testing like quantitative polymerase chain reaction (qPCR) can be used to detect the BCR-ABL gene fusion, which is the genetic abnormality that causes CML.
-Molecular testing is more sensitive than cytogenetic analysis and FISH, and it can be used to detect CML cells even when the Philadelphia chromosome is not present.
+Molecular testing like quantitative polymerase chain reaction (qPCR) can be used to detect the BCR-ABL gene fusion, which is the genetic abnormality that causes chronic myeloid leukemia (CML).
+Molecular testing is more sensitive than cytogenetic analysis and FISH, and it can be used to detect chronic myeloid leukemia (CML) cells even when the Philadelphia chromosome is not present.

 Current treatment and management for CML

-The current treatment and management of CML is focused on targeting the BCR-ABL protein with tyrosine kinase inhibitors (TKIs).
+The current treatment and management of chronic myeloid leukemia (CML) is focused on targeting the BCR-ABL protein with tyrosine kinase inhibitors (TKIs).
 TKIs are oral medications that block the BCR-ABL protein from signaling, which prevents the leukemia cells from growing and dividing.

-There are six TKIs that are currently approved for the treatment of CML:
+There are six TKIs that are currently approved for the chronic myeloid leukemia (CML) treatment:

 • Imatinib (Gleevec)